DrKaiyangZheng/VITAP/README.md

 ```
 ### Use the pre-built database
 You may wish to directly download the database rather prepare by your own before using VITAP.
 The pre-built database (a hybrid database integrated VMR-MSL37, NCBI RefSeq209, and IMG/VR v.4) can be retrived from [Figshare repository](https://doi.org/10.6084/m9.figshare.25426159.v3).
 The database is compressed in *.zip* format, with the compressed package being approximately 0.62 GB and about 2.1 GB after decompression (sha256: `13ac7e4790cfdad2a7f0d6c3ebc8a66badfab98138693bb86f7b2a71a91cb951`).
 You need to place all the folders generated from decompressing the database into the VITAP directory.
 There should be 3 folders; ignore the MacOSX folder, as I compressed it on my own Mac.

+NOTE: The [VITAP MSLv40 database](https://drive.google.com/drive/folders/1J1LFsXAw1peIOl0YsdIctD7054S-Nh8E?usp=share_link) to be compatible with ICTV VMR_MSLv40 has been updated and verified.
+You should be able to use it directly, but please ensure that the correct version of Diamond (v0.9.19) is installed.
+Additional environment details are provided in the `vitap_environment.yaml` file for your reference.

 ## Usage
 ### Preparation of database utilized by VITAP
 If you need to prepare or update the VITAP database yourself, the following are the standard steps provided: